Discngine/fpocket/doc/GETTINGSTARTED.md

 As you can see, fpocket provides a lot of files and another subdirectory.
 However, majority of these files are necessary for easy visualization of binding pockets.
 Lets explain the content and utility of each file:

-* `3LKF_info.txt`: this file contains human readable information (descriptors) about the pockets found on the protein, here an extract:
+* `3LKF_info.txt`: this file contains human readable information (descriptors) about the pockets found on the protein.
+Notably this file contains a pocket score (likeliness this is a small molecule binding site) and a druggability score (how druggable the binding site is) Here an extract:
     Pocket 1 :
             Score :         0.490
             Druggability Score :    0.019